MapSteps/erident-custom-login-and-dashboard/readme.txt

 == Description ==
 **Caution: Erident Custom Login and Dashboard is now Ultimate Dashboard.
 Please install [Ultimate Dashboard](https://ultimatedashboard.io/?utm_source=erident&utm_medium=repository&utm_campaign=udb) instead.**

-**If you are an existing user of the Erident plugin you will be greeted with a 1-click migration to savely migrate from Erident to Ultimate Dashboard from your WordPress admin.**
+**If you are an existing user of the Erident plugin you will be greeted with a 1-click migration to safely migrate from Erident to Ultimate Dashboard from your WordPress admin.**

 **Erident Custom Login and Dashboard** is the #1 rated Plugin to customize the WordPress Login Screen.
 It's a clean & minimalist way for you to fully customize almost all aspects of the WordPress Login Page.